OREL-group/Developmental-AI/README.md

 * real-world impacts: Gary Marcus "Robust AI" ; Lisa Feldmen Barret, clinical approaches

 Next steps?

-* differentiate Developmental AI from "Regular AI", and what we mean by "development" (sequential acquisition vs. emergent morphogenesis)?
+1) Differentiate Developmental AI from "Regular AI", and what we mean by "development" (sequential acquisition vs. emergent morphogenesis)?

 * what is DevAI (guiding document)?

 * examination of the various conceptual components and start fitting them together - a Wiki?

-* different papers or posts fleshing out this "ecosystem" of concepts.
+Different papers or posts fleshing out this "ecosystem" of concepts.

+* DevAI, Gibsonian Information, Allostasis Machines.